libretro/libretro-uae/README.md

 Y   E-UAE GUI
 ```

-## Disk images and WHDLoad support
+## Disk images, WHDLoad and M3U support
 You can pass a disk or hdd image (WHDLoad) as a rom.

 Supported format are :
 - adf, dms, fdi, ipf, zip files for disk images.
 - hdf, hdz for hdd images.
+- m3u for multiple disk images.

-When passing a disk or hdd image as parameter the core will generate a temporary uae configuration file in RetroArch saves directory and use it to automatically launch the game.
+When passing a disk image, a hdd image or a m3u file as parameter the core will generate a temporary uae configuration file in RetroArch saves directory and use it to automatically launch the game.

 ### Configuration
 To generate the temporary uae configuration file the core will use the core options configured in RetroArch.